Team-Badai/Ankasa-app/README.md

 ### Built With

-This app was built with some technologies
+This app was built with some technologies below:

 - [ReactJS](https://reactjs.org/)
 - [Redux](https://redux.js.org/)